eudaimoniablip/Eat-Royally/chapter-12.md

 A fracture point.
 He thought.
 There… right along her spine, the flawless human skin had split under the sudden pressure, revealing a jagged line of interlocking, heavy copper and obsidian scales.

 Blistering heat poured off the fissure in visible waves.
 When she compressed her mass to fight, the human suit couldn't properly ventilate the heat.
-If she expanded too quickly in an enclosed space, her mobility would drastically drop as the suit failed to regulate the thermodynamic pressure.
+If she expanded too quickly in an enclosed space, her mobility would drastically drop as the suit failed to regulate the pressure.

 He didn't need the seal to kill her.
 He needed to overheat the engine.
 Rolo lunged again, biting down hard on Yeongon’s calf.
 With a frustrated sigh, she dropped Elias and kicked the dog away, sending Rolo sliding into the base of a heavy glass coffee table with a thud and a forced small yelp.